How to Visit the Canola Fields in York (Legally!)

 • In 2021, PetTeet Park was open from mid-August until 19 September

-Make sure to stop in at York before or after your visit.
+Make sure to stop at York before or after your visit to PetTeet Park.
 This is one of my top day trips from Perth!

-The Bakery is a great spot to grab some lunch.
-Located on the main street in York, you can walk down to the river at Avon Park to enjoy a picnic lunch.
-Take a walk across the suspension bridge, admiring the views of the Avon River.
+The Bakery Cafe is a great spot to grab some lunch.
+From here, you can walk down to the river at Avon Park to enjoy a picnic lunch.
+Take a walk across the suspension bridge, admiring the views of the gushing Avon River.

 Town hall in the historic town of York